'Lizard overlords': Tucker Carlson mocks Davos performance of Israeli singer Noa - I24NEWS

 'Our lizard overlords': Tucker mocks Israeli star's Davos performance

-Fox News star flirts with the conspiracy theory that the Davos summit is the gathering ground of reptilian shape shifters
+Fox News star flirts with the conspiracy that Davos summit is the gathering ground for reptilian shape shifters

 This post can't be displayed because social networks cookies have been deactivated.
 You can activate them by clicking .